 Jan.
 11 (Bloomberg) -- Petroleos Mexicanos, the state-owned oil company, reopened a crude-export terminal in the Gulf of Mexico today after weather conditions improved.

-The terminal at the port of Dos Bocas reopened, Mexico’s Merchant Marine said in a weather bulletin on its website today.
-Mexico closed the oil ports of Dos Bocas and Cayo Arcas Oct.
-15. Cayo Arcas reopened earlier today, while Coatzacoalcos remained open.
+The terminal at the port of Dos Bocas reopened in the afternoon, Mexico’s Merchant Marine said in a weather bulletin on its website.

-Pemex, the second-largest supplier of oil to the U.S., exported 1.361 million barrels of crude a day in 2010.
-About 84 percent, or 1.139 million barrels, was sold to the U.S. last year, according to Pemex statistics.
-Canada is the largest supplier of crude to the U.S.
+Pemex, the third-largest supplier of oil to the U.S., exported about 1.3 million barrels of crude a day in December.
+About 84 percent of Mexican crude exports is sold to the U.S., according to statistics from Mexico City-based Pemex.
+Canada is the largest supplier of crude to the U.S followed by Saudi Arabia.

 To contact the reporter on this story: Carlos Manuel Rodriguez in Mexico City at firstname.lastname@example.org

 To contact the editor responsible for this story: Dale Crofts at email@example.com